kamilpszczolkowski/calculator-mobile-ReactNative/README.md

 # Purpose

-I created this app to practice my new skills in React Native environment.
+The purpose of this application was to practice new skills in react-native environment:
+ * creating new application,
+ * developing the application,
+ * starting server with application, connecting to phone, hot-loading,
+ * debugging.

+# description

+Application looks like basic phone calculator - for basic operations.